Vinyl Flooring Services

 Vinyl tile, plank, and sheet come with a transparent uppermost layer that ensures there is no worry of stains, scuff marks, and scratches.
 It is this layer that makes maintenance and care easy and ensures durability.
 It also helps you maintain an easy-to-clean home.

 Just use a broom to sweep the floor.
 It will get rid of loose dirt.
 After that, use plain water to mop the floor.
 Alternatively, you can add a few drops of a specially-formulated vinyl floor cleaner.
 Mopping with water or floor cleaner will make the flooring sparkle and shine.

 It is advisable not to expose luxury vinyl flooring to direct sunlight as it will result in fading over time.
 If there is strong sunlight outdoors, you should draw the curtains to protect the flooring.
 Remember, high-quality vinyl can get damaged due to exposure to sunlight or poor care and maintenance.
 Since this flooring cannot be refinished, you would have to replace it if it gets damaged.

 Is Vinyl Flooring Waterproof?

-Vinyl is waterproof as it is made out of PVC.
-However, the water resistance feature of the flooring is affected by the quality of the installation.
+Vinyl is waterproof as it is made out of PVC, polyvinyl chloride, a synthetic polymer of plastic However, the water resistance feature of the flooring is affected by the quality of the installation.
 For instance, if you choose waterproof vinyl plank flooring, there will be multiple seams as the planks will be installed side by side.
 If the installation is not done correctly, the seams will have spaces to let moisture and water seep in.